textcreationpartnership/A02961/README.md

 ##Content Summary##

 #####Front#####
-A declaration exhibited to the French king, by hys Court of Parlyament concerning the holy League Wh

 #####Body#####

-A declaration exhibited to the French king, by hys Court of Parlyament concerning the holy League Wh
+1. ❧A Declaration exhibited to the King, by his Court of Parlyament.

+1. An aduertiſement to the three Eſtates of Fraunce, concerning the warre of the League.

 #####Back#####
-A declaration exhibited to the French king, by hys Court of Parlyament concerning the holy League Wh **Types of content**
+Imprinted at London by Abell Ieffes, for Thomas Cadman.
+1587.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!